Asymptotic multipartite version of the Alon-Yuster theorem: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank the London School of Economics and Political Science.
 Part of this research had been done as part of a visit by the first author.
 We express our appreciation to Hong-Jian Lai who has made the publications of Paul Catlin available online (\texttt{http://www.math.wvu.edu/\~{}hjlai/}).
-Thanks also to Bernhard von Stengel for helpful comments on linear programming.
+Thanks also to Bernhard von Stengel for helpful comments on linear programming and to Richard Mycroft for useful conversations.
+Special thanks to an anonymous referee whose comments improved the paper.